Annaseli/TempleRunGameUsingSensors/README.md

 The sensors are used to identify the child's gait and speed, which are processed by the Arduino and the game code to control the avatar's movements.
-The Arduino streams the sensor's data to the game in real time, The data is being processed, engineered and analyzed to gain the most accurate and fast response to determine the avatar's movements.
+The Arduino streams the sensor's data to the game in real time.
+The data undergoes processing, engineering, and analysis to achieve a highly precise and rapid determination of the avatar's movements.

 We programmed a software for the Arduino in the INO file.
 The INO file is a software program created for use with Arduino.
 It contains source code written in the Arduino programming language (which is a variant of C++).
-INO files are used to control Arduino circuit boards.

-The program combines the Aeduino software that reads data from the FSR sensors and the game code that analyzes it in real-time to determine whether the child has started walking.
-The data is then processed and outputted through a Serial objectin a specific format.
+The program combines the Arduino software that reads data from the FSR sensors and streames it to the game.
+The data is processed and outputted through a Serial object in a specific format.
+The game code analyzes it in real-time to determine whether the child has started walking.

 To create the game, we adapted a basic open-source Temple-Run game by adjusting the avatar's lanes to have three options to run and changing the position of the coins to appear in the middle lane.
-We also extended the game time so that the child can transition to the next stage only after walking in a balanced manner for enough time.
-We altered the triggers for transitioning between lanes so that the game responds to the real-time analysis of information transmitted from the sensors attached to the child's feet.
+We also extended the game time so that the child can transition to the next level only after walking in a balanced manner for enough time.
+We altered the triggers for transitioning between lanes so that the game responds to the real-time analysis of data streamed from the sensors attached to the child's feet.
 In contrast to the original game, in which transitions are made by pressing the arrow keys on the keyboard, our game uses the sensor data to determine when to transition between lanes.